libris/contribute/CONTRIBUTING.md

 * Please **do not** use the issue tracker for questions regarding the actual content or data quality in Libris.

-* Please **do not** use the issue tracker for policy questions or Libris in general.
+* Please **do not** use the issue tracker for policy questions or questions about Libris in general.

 * Please **do not** use the issue tracker for personal support requests.